Distributed Consensus of Heterogeneous Multi-Agent Systems Based on Feedforward Control: Main Results

 The cost function of multi-agent systems \eqref{multi-agent-system-heterogeneous} is given by

 where $Q\geq 0$ and $R_{i}>0$ are weighting matrices.

 Because the state space dimension of each subsystem is not identical, the above state consensus is meaningless.
-We need to design a distribute controller $u_{i}(k)$ to ensure the output of the followers synchronize to the leader's output,i.e.,
+We need to design a distributed controller $u_{i}(k)$ to ensure that the outputs of the followers synchronize to the leader's output,

-To this end, we define relative output error variables:
+To this end, we define relative output error variables between agent $i$ and $j$ as: